Online education: The foundations of online teaching Quiz Answers

 • A social channel to exchange resources online

-• All online courses have must have at least 3 discussion forums to be successful.
+• All online courses must have at least 3 discussion forums to be successful.

 • Using a lot of forums can increase cognitive load.